 Appropriate Vaccine Usage

-This is a measure of the percentage of long-term stay residents that received the flu and pneumonia vaccines.
+This metric measures the percent of long-term residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term care residents who required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and using the bathroom.
+This metric measures the percentage of long-term patients who required more assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and eating.

 Ability to Keep Residents Mobile